-President Muhammadu Buhari has given instructions for decisive measures aimed at bringing an end to the
+President Muhammadu Buhari has given instructions for decisive measures aimed at bringing an end to the recurring acts of violence and destruction in the southern part of Kaduna State.

 This came yesterday as he sent condolences to the people of southern Kaduna, who have lost loved ones in the recent violence.